8.4 Geometric Sequences and Series

 Exercise 8.4.1

-Write the formula for the nth term of each of the three geometric sequences above.
+Find the general formula for each of the three geometric sequences above.

 A geometric series is a sum of the terms of a geometric sequence.

-Suppose we wanted to add up the first 50 terms of the first geometric sequence above.
+Suppose \(S\) denote the sum of the first 10 terms of the first sequence above.
+Then

 If we multiple both sides by the common difference, we get

-If we subtract the second equation from the first, all the terms subtract away except for the first term of the first equation and the last term of the second equation, giving the result that
+If we subtract the second equation from the first, all the terms in common between the two sums subtract away leaving the first term of the first equation minus the last term of the second equation, giving the result

 Exercise 8.4.2